-In addition to miscellaneous leave listed above, funeral leaves listed below shall be permitted without loss in pay or deduction from sick leave:
+Funeral leaves listed below shall be permitted without loss in pay or deduction from sick leave, within the parameters specified below.

-- 1. An employee shall be permitted to take three full workdays, used within the calendar week (any consecutive seven days) due to the death of husband or wife, child, stepchild, brother, sister, half-brother or sister, stepbrother or sister, parent, parent-in-law, stepparent, or domestic partner, wherever they may reside, or other relative living in the same household. - 2.
-An employee shall be permitted to take one workday, used within the calendar week (any seven consecutive days), due to the death of a grandparent, grandchild, brother-in-law, sister-in-law, son-in-law, daughter-in-law, uncle, aunt, nephew, niece, or first cousin.
+- 1. An employee shall be permitted up to three full workdays, taken consecutively, due to the death of husband or wife, child, stepchild, brother, sister, half-brother or sister, stepbrother or sister, parent, parent-in-law, stepparent, or domestic partner, wherever they may reside, or other relative living in the same household. - 2.
+An employee shall be permitted to take one workday, used within the calendar week (any seven consecutive days), due to the death of a grandparent, grandchild, brother-in-law, sister-in-law, son-in-law, daughter-in-law, uncle, aunt, nephew, niece, or first cousin. - 3.
+The employee must give his/her supervisor advanced notice of the leave.
+Upon request from the supervisor, the employee must provide documentation substantiating the reason for the absence after returning from the leave.